Who should buy the Reebok Aztrek

 The Reebok brand was initially named J.W.
 Foster and Sons, a family company created by Joseph William Foster back in 1895 in England.
 J.W.
 Foster and Sons focused primarily on selling sneakers.
 When 1924 came around, the brand’s sneaker gained fame when Olympians began wearing its products at the 1924 Summer Olympics.

 Fast forward to 1958, and the company decided to go for a name change, ultimately going for Reebok.
 The name derives from the Afrikaans word “rhebok,” a type of fast-moving African antelope.
 With that, the brand entered the world of running and introduced to the public superb Reebok quality shoes that would impact the sneaker market and industry well into the new millennium.

-Despite being originally a trail running shoe, Reebok has angled the sneaker to also fit into the lifestyle category of the sneaker industry, delighting sneakerheads and fashionistas alike.
+Despite being originally a trail running shoe, the sneaker also fits into the lifestyle category of the sneaker industry, delighting sneakerheads and fashionistas alike.
 It returns with all the original features, such as the Hexlite cushioning and the outsole that is both studded and rugged.
-A fan favorite, the Reebok Aztrek is a must have for those who love retro sneakers.
+A fan favorite, the Reebok Aztrek is a must-have for those who love retro sneakers.